Leymah Gbowee: Religious views

 Religion and the bible enabled Gbowee to convey her vision to Liberian women with different creeds.
-In order to build stronger communities for peace-building and promoting activism included the containment of other religious groups, which is a big part of the Women’s movement’s success.
+In order to build stronger communities for peace-building and promoting activism included the containment of other religious groups, which is a big part of the Women's movement's success.
 However, for Gbowee, building a stronger community amongst women that will put them at the forefront of such a major movement for the end of wars and not limiting her beliefs to just Christianity, is a tactic she encouraged.
-In the Harvard interview again, she states that:

-“The second thing we did was to bring the Muslim women together and go through the same process, but with the Qur’an...We would talk and read some of the descriptions that talk about how to treat women better and live a nonviolent life…”
+In the Harvard interview, she states, "The second thing we did was to bring the Muslim women together and go through the same process, but with the Qur'an...We would talk and read some of the descriptions that talk about how to treat women better and live a nonviolent life..."

 Using faith as a common denominator amongst all women, helped them to create a closer leadership bond.
 Gbowee came from a mixed religious and spiritual community where her parents were Christians, but their close friends and neighbors were Muslims.
 Using religion to bring young people together, especially for young girls and women, became a motive and a goal for Gbowee to help breed leadership and women empowerment skills through her activism, creating new leaders for the future.

-Gbowee had worked in multiple healing spaces, for example, the Trauma Healing Office, where she traveled around Liberia to different communities, trying to educate people on how to deal with their traumas.
+Gbowee worked in multiple healing spaces, for example, the Trauma Healing Office, where she traveled around Liberia to different communities, trying to educate people on how to deal with their traumas.
 She felt as if this is her calling from God.
 Because of the severity of the war and her trying to provide for her family, keeping a strong faith is used to help provide comfort through her work, especially since her target is towards weakened women and young boys who have been a part of the destructive process against their wills.
 Through her activism work in her communities in Liberia, it is fueled by her experiences at home.
 She is not able to mother her children the way she wanted, and to her, apart from her children, not losing faith is most important for her.
-People whom she had helped in both Liberia and Ghana referred to her as being “Big Mama” or “Mother of Peace.”
+People whom she had helped in both Liberia and Ghana referred to her as being "Big Mama" or "Mother of Peace".